prisma/prisma1/docs/1.0/03-Tutorials/02-GraphQL-Server-Development/01-Deployment-with-Now.md

 <Instruction>

-All you need to is navigate into the `hello-basic` directory and invoke `now` with that argument:
+All you need to is navigate into the `hello-advanced` directory and invoke `now` with that argument:

 ```
-cd hello-basic
+cd hello-advanced
 now --dotenv .env
 ```